DjangoGirls/organizer-manual/resources/README.md

 - T-shirt (1 design)
 - Bag (1 design)
 - Presentation for sponsors
+- Presentation for media/community promotion
 - Presentation for opening the Django Girls workshop
 - Presentation for closing the Django Girls workshop
 - Tattoos
+- Email and tweet templates

 Feel free to fork, contribute with your own resources and make pull request! <3